learn-co-students/cli-applications-guessing-game-seattle-web-102819/README.md

 This is a challenging lab, so go through it slowly.
 Look at the RSpec test and see what the tests are looking for.
 Talk to each other and communicate your way through roadblocks.

-Also, run `ironboard` in order to run your tests!
+Also, run `learn` in order to run your tests!

 ### Hints...